 It’s easy to check out the facts about any candidate’s campaign finances.
 By law, they must report quarterly to the Federal Election commission (F.E.C.).
-Their 2017 end-of year reports are available on line; first quarter of 2018 is not available yet.
 The reports display total contributions and expenditures, as well as a breakdown of that information that shows names of donors, how much they gave, which state the donors live in, and how the campaigns spent their money.
 The report also shows how much a candidate donated or loaned to his or her own campaign.

 And thanks to Susan for submitting to be posted on our website!!